Fallschirmjäger memorial: Original memorial

 The invasion of Crete in May 1941 was the first major airborne assault in history.
 Despite their victory, the elite German paratroopers suffered such heavy losses that Adolf Hitler forbade further airborne operations of such large scale for the rest of the war.
 The memorial was erected at the end of a stone staircase leading to the top of a small hill.
 It consisted of a tall pedestal built from stone blocks, atop which stood a concrete diving eagle gripping a swastika in its talons.

 Present state

 Originally in the countryside, Germaniko pouli is today encompassed by dense urban buildings and has lent its name to the surrounding area.
 Apart from the swastika which was covered with cement soon after the liberation of Crete, the memorial stood more or less intact until the early 2000s.
 In the winter of 2001, a storm demolished most of the eagle's body.

 Today, the pedestal and its inscription are in a derelict state and mostly covered with graffiti.
 There were some discussions and controversy whether it should be restored or demolished.
-However, in the summer of 2018, the memorial was taken down due to frequent outrage expressed by tourists.